radling005/ai-toolkit/end-user/claude/commands/solo-dev-workflow/start.md

 4. **Read `docs/standards.md`** (if exists) - Know quality standards to uphold
 5. **Skim `docs/decisions.md`** (if exists) - Be aware of past architectural decisions
 6. **Skim `docs/backlog.md`** (if exists) - Know what's in the pipeline
+7. **Read `docs/sessions.md`** (if exists) - Review the last 20 session entries for recent work history

 Take a moment to synthesize this.
 You should now understand:
 - What this product is and who it's for
 - What the current priorities are
 - How code should be written in this project
 - What decisions have already been made
+- What was worked on in recent sessions (patterns, blockers, momentum)

 ## 3. Show Session Context